 - Look for leaf damage such as pinholes, windowing, tattering or complete defoliation of the leaves.

-Keeping track of distribution expansion from currently affected areas in Queensland will help us stay ahead of the curve.
-An important action to take at the moment is for those inspecting crops regularly to become familiar with how to identify fall armyworm and to report suspect sightings in south-eastern Australia to the Exotic Plant Pest Hotline on 1800 084 881.
+Keeping track of distribution expansion from currently affected areas across Australia will help us stay ahead of the curve.
+An important action to take at the moment is for those inspecting crops regularly to become familiar with how to identify fall armyworm and to report suspect sightings to the Exotic Plant Pest Hotline on 1800 084 881.

 Detecting FAW in urban areas will aid protection of our food security.